hmlkao/provider-jfrog-artifactory/BUILD_FROM_SCRATCH.md

 2. Create an Organization within Upbound account, e.g. `hmlkao`
 3. Craete a Team in Organization settings, e.g. `Artifactory`
 4. Create a Robot account in Organization settings
-   1. Name - e.g., `provider-artifactory-ci`
+   1. Name - e.g., `github-ci`
    2. Create a token
-      1. Name - e.g., `github-ci`
+      1. Name - e.g., `provider-jfrog-artifactory`
 5. Assign the Robot account to the Team
-6. Create a new Repository according to provider name, e.g. `provider-artifactory` (MUST match with provider name!)
+6. Create a new Repository according to provider name, e.g. `provider-jfrog-artifactory` (MUST match with provider name!)
 7. Assign a Write permissions for the Team in the Repository settings
 8. Set these GitHub secrets in the repository